suchanadatta/DeepQPP/README.md

 Next, supervised deepQPP module is trained by a set of query pairs' relative specificity computed through **query_pair_judgement.py**.
 We train the model with paired data and tested with both paired and point test set.
 K-fold cross validation is used to test model's efficiency.

-**Step-5:** Following arguments to be given in order to run the bash script **qppeval.sh** through main.sh.
+**Step-5:** Following arguments to be given in order to run the bash script **qppeval.sh** through deepqpp.sh.
 Check if arguments below are set in main.sh -
 ``````````````````````````````````````````````````````````````````````````````````````````
 > Path of the AP file
 > Path of the interaction matrix (separate file for each qid)